 In 2006, to celebrate its 40th anniversary, the Club inducted 14 members into its ‘Hall of Fame’

 The junior club was re-ignited in the early 2000s as new families moved to the area following its gentrification and the growth in medium-density housing that filled many of the suburb’s now vacant industrial sites.
-With Auskick as a taster, many young boys and girls become hooked on the camaraderie, discipline and fun they experience at Allard Park.
+With Auskick as a taster, many young boys and girls became hooked on the camaraderie, discipline and fun they experience at Allard Park.

 The enduring qualities of the club have been the passion of the players, families and supporters.
 Hard work and discipline have characterised all aspects of its organisation and administration, right down to the canteen, fundraising and social activities.
 Leadership and self-belief has been carried through all levels of the Club, with young players being encouraged to be the best they can, on and off the field.
+The Raptis and Mucilli families featured prominently in all aspects of the club over many years.

-Dr Belinda Robson
+Thanks to Dr Belinda Robson